forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 * 23.7.: Extended list of speculative adverse effects:
 	- Intramuscular administrated Adenovirus vaccine may increase the cancer risk (depends on the adenovirus strain, mainly whether they enter replication capable cells).
 	- 'mRNA vaccines' if they have a tropism for the ovaries, they may transfect some follicles.
 Effect could be similar to some years of smoking.
-* 8.12.: Note, that I likely caused a TBE infection when thinking about this page with only causing slight symptoms despite TBE has a neurotropism.